mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 10/JTAS_-_Volume_10_May24.md

 Nenlat are common in Denebian bureaucratic, law enforcement and military service.
-Nenlat units of Imperial army and Imperial Marine troops exist, often optimised for amphibious warfare.
+Nenlat units of Imperial army and Imperial Marine troops exist, often optimized for amphibious warfare.
 Since Nenlat require specialized weapons and tools, these units are often homogeneous but with mixed officers.
 Nenlat veterans have formed numerous mercenary units that have a reputation for maintaining good